RuanHenry256/puk360-backend/docs/EVENTS.md

 - Images: `ImageUrl` is persisted (backend sanitizes blanks to NULL); frontend renders a placeholder when invalid/missing.
 - Filtering: the feed uses client filters; you can add server-side params to `GET /api/events` as needed.
 - Ownership/roles: write routes are restricted to authenticated, active hosts by middleware.
+ - Admin management: if admins must manage all events, add a role override in the host guard to permit Admin users on POST/PATCH/DELETE and record appropriate audit info.